 In a recent report from consultancy firm Arcadis, San Francisco emerged as the world’s most expensive city to build in.
 The top 25 is mostly comprised of major cities in Northern America and Europe, with Australia also featuring three cities on the list.
 Perhaps unsurprisingly, Sydney leads the country at number 19, followed by Melbourne at 21 and Brisbane at 22.

 The positioning of these Australian cities on the list is unlikely to shock many – the cost of construction in Australia has always been relatively high because of its “geographic isolation and the associated costs of import taxes, travel and transporting materials that this brings” says an Arcadis director Matthew Mackey.

-On the positive side, Arcadis suggest that there may be some respite in the near future for the Australian residential construction market.
-Following three years of decline, the market has recently experienced growth of 1.2 per cent, in part due to continual and substantial Chinese investment in this sector.
+On the positive side, Arcadis suggests that there may be some respite in the near future for the Australian residential construction market.
+Following three years of decline, the market has recently experienced growth of 1.2 percent, in part due to continual and substantial Chinese investment in this sector.

 |3||Hong Kong||Hong Kong|